YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 </details>

 ## User guide
-TensorLet provides basic tensor algebraic operations, such as addition and different multiplication methods.
-In TensorLet, we implement four popular tensor decomposition methods, CANDECOMP/PARAFAC (CP) decomposition, Tucker decomposition, t-SVD and Tensor-Train decomposition.
+### In TensorLet, we implement four popular tensor decomposition methods, CANDECOMP/PARAFAC (CP) decomposition, Tucker decomposition, t-SVD and Tensor-Train decomposition.

 In TensorLet, all third order tensors are objects of the Tensor3D template class.
 You can refer to Class list for more details.

 <details>
 <summary> Tensor basics </summary>
+TensorLet provides basic tensor algebraic operations, such as addition and different multiplication methods.

 #### Creating a tensor
 	Tensor3D<double> tensor = random(10,10,10);
 #### Unfolding